KeithIMyers/n8n-wsl-exec/README.md

 -   Set a starting directory for your command.
 -   Provide arguments for your command.
 -   Stream stdout and stderr back to the n8n workflow.
+-   Ability to execute tasks under different users such as root, www-data, etc (leave blank for default user).
+-   Supports all WSL distros

 ## Installation